ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #managing-sds-block-volume-api}
 {: api}

-To manage your Block storage volume with the API, you can make use of the `PATCH /volumes/{volume_id}` request to modify the volume details.
+To manage your block storage volume with the API, you can make use of the `PATCH /volumes/{volume_id}` request to modify the volume details.

 With the API, you can complete the following actions.

 * Rename a Block Storage volume.
-* Map a volume to a host.
 * Expand volume to increase the current capacity.

+You can perform only one action at a time within the command.
+{: note}

 Specify the values for the parameter that you want to modify for the existing volume in the request to update the volume details.